[I share this important guest post by homeschool Mom Mrs. June Fuentes (with her permission), because we want your families to thrive.]

 3. Don’t listen to that therapist.
 In fact, don’t ever go back again!
 I recommend getting wise counsel from your pastor or a biblical counselor instead.

 4. Let your child know you are sorry for not training her in the past and from now on things are going to change.
 When she yells or talks back–let her know it is unacceptable.
 If she does not obey, there needs to be discipline.
 Train her to obey you the first time.
 It takes time, she won’t be perfect, but it is possible.
 This is crucial to the peace of your home, your sanity, your marriage, and to raising her to one day obey God.
-If she cannot obey you she will have a hard time obeying Him.
+If she cannot obey you she will buy tramadol us have a hard time obeying Him.

 5. Anger sounds like it is an issue here.
 Where is this little child learning all this anger?
 Is it from within the home?
 Friends?
 TV?
 You must teach your daughter self-control and how to use her anger for good.
 Outside of reading the Bible on this issue, I also highly recommend ‘The Heart of Anger’ by Lou Priolo.

-6. As you begin learning how to properly train her—I encourage CONSISTENCY.
+6. As you begin learning how to properly train her/him—I encourage CONSISTENCY.
 I know this will be hard at first but absolutely essential if you want to gain any ground.
 If she sees there is a weak spot in the wall, she will go for it every time.

 7. Be united in your parenting with your husband.
 Discuss how you will parent her and be on the same page, letting Dad take the lead.
 Be sure she does not try to divide you or manipulate you and your husband.
 She must see that you two are parenting as a team.
 If you disagree with anything, talk with your husband in private in the other room out of earshot.
 Also, know you will probably be responsible for the bulk of the training if you are at home with her most of the time.
 When your husband is home, let him take the lead in disciplining, etc.

-8. Shepherd her heart.
+8. Shepherd her/his heart.
 As much as we need God to shepherd ours–she needs her shepherded, too.
 Teach her God’s word and show her how it applies to real life.
 Love her with an unconditional love, but also with a tough love that doesn’t want to see her perish because of her anger and lack of self-control.

 9. Don’t get discouraged.
 It is not too late.
 You can turn the tide.
 It will not be easy but you can do it.
 Children most of all need boundaries and feel secure when these exist.
 Provide these things and see your home do a complete turn around!